zhafran-bvt/playwright-playground/README.md

 # Playwright + BDD Playground

-Automated web UI and API tests for the Lokasi Intelligence platform using Playwright with BDD (Gherkin) via `playwright-bdd`.
-The suite generates Playwright specs from feature files and runs them across two projects: UI (`bdd-web`) and API (`bdd-api`).
+Automated Web UI and API tests for the Lokasi Intelligence platform using Playwright + BDD (Gherkin) via `playwright-bdd`.
+Feature files are compiled into Playwright tests and run across two projects: UI (`bdd-web`) and API (`bdd-api`).

 ---